 God hates idolatry.
 Idolatry is not just about creating structures of stones or earthly matter to worship.
 It refers to loving anyone or anything more than Jesus.
 Jesus is Life.
-If He is the only way to heaven, it makes most sense to give ourselves up for Him.
-Above all the pleasures of the earth, including slavery to careers or jobs or any earthly passion.
+If He is the only way to heaven, it makes the most sense to give ourselves up for Him.
+Above all the pleasures of the earth, including slavery to careers or jobs, or any earthly passion.

 5. Have No Malice (1 Corinthians 14:20)

 Brethren, be not children in understanding: howbeit in malice be ye children, but in understanding be men.